leejoonli/code-every-day/log.md

 ## Thoughts

 Alot of reviewing for noSQL databases wit MongoDB.
 Started an exercise using Mongoose and Express.
 Will finish at a later time.

+# Day 43 (3/16/2022)

+## Codewars

+Did a Codewars challenge today.

+## Thoughts

+Alot of reviewing for noSQL databases wit MongoDB.
+Started an exercise using Mongoose and Express.
+Will finish at a later time.